Robert Giguère: Death and legacy

 Five of his children were married, but only four had children.
 Of the boys, Joseph, Martin and Jean-Baptiste had children.
 Joseph and Jean-Baptiste remained in Quebec.
 Joseph lived out his life in Sainte-Anne-de-Beaupré, Quebec, his descendants would later move across from Quebec City to the beautiful Île d'Orléans.
 Jean-Baptiste settled in what is now Laprarie, Quebec and his descendants mostly come from Montreal.
 Martin, ultimately became the ancestor to most all Canadians who call themselves Giguère, or any the many variations of the name.

 Today there are no direct descendants of Robert Giguère in Tourouvre.
 One of the few signs that they had been there is a spot known as La Giguerie.

-They may have disappeared from Le Perche, but thanks to Robert, thousands of people, including the famous hockey player, Jean-Sébastien Giguère, who call themselves Giguère or one of its many variants, can be found all over North America.
+They may have disappeared from Le Perche, but thanks to Giguère, thousands of people, including the famous hockey player, Jean-Sébastien Giguère, who call themselves "Giguère" or one of its many variants, can be found all over North America.